Where is BCI located?

-Our News & Knowledge section contains useful educational resources.
-We have prepared lesson plans and guidelines in our Teacher Resources section.
-For older learners, please look at the Bonobo Bibliography, for additional information.
+Our News & Knowledge section contains useful resources.
+We have prepared lesson plans and guidelines in our Take Action section.

 What is BCI doing about climate change?

 We care deeply about preserving the health of our planet.
 Rainforest conservation is central to this goal, and we make it a central part of our programs.
-Please read about our work with REDD+ and our vision of the Bonobo Peace Forest to learn more about our efforts.
+Please read about this aspect of our work and our vision of the Bonobo Peace Forest to learn more about our efforts.